IRONCLAD JOURNAL

 What is a purchase order?

 Let’s say you’re ordering more supplies for the office.
 You’ll probably be ordering a lot of many different types of items, so you won’t want to rely on memory alone when making the purchase.
 Instead, you draw up a purchase order disclosing the required items (staples, printer paper, paperclips, pens, etc.), the quantity of deliverables, the cost of each item, and delivery dates, amongst other such requirements.
-A suitable vendor receives your purchase order and delivers these items promptly to your office.
+A suitable vendor receives your order and delivers these items promptly to your office.

 The purpose of a purchase order